What Is Art Therapy?

 • Experimenting with textiles

-According to the American Art Therapy Association (AATA), art therapy students must take a range of psychological courses and complete at least 600 hours of a supervised art therapy clinical internship, in addition to 100 hours of supervised practicum, which usually involves both observation and practice for course credit.
+According to the American Art Therapy Association (AATA), art therapy students must take a range of psychological courses and complete at least 600 hours of a supervised clinical internship, in addition to 100 hours of supervised practicum, which usually involves both observation and practice for course credit.

-If you're interested in pursuing art therapy, the AATA offers a convenient list of schools that offer accredited programs, which the Accreditation Council reviews for Art Therapy Education.
-After completing a master's degree in art therapy, most people pursue licensure, which can vary by state, and national credentialing, which will allow art therapists to serve patients in a variety of diverse settings, from independent practices to work with wellness centers.
+If you're interested in pursuing art therapy as a trained professional, the American Art Therapy Association (AATA) offers a convenient list of schools that offer accredited art therapy programs.
+After completing a master's degree in art therapy, most people pursue licensure, a process whose requirements can vary by state, and national credentialing, which will allow these therapists to serve patients in a variety of diverse settings, from independent practices to work with wellness centers.

 The Art Therapy Credentials Board usually administers the following national credentials: